oVirt/ovirt-site/source/release/4.1.0/index.html.md

  - [BZ 734120](https://bugzilla.redhat.com/734120) <b>[RFE] use virt-sparsify to reduce image size</b><br>See "Sparsifying a Virtual Disk" in http://www.ovirt.org/documentation/admin-guide/administration-guide/
  - [BZ 1294629](https://bugzilla.redhat.com/1294629) <b>Improve loading external VMs speed</b><br>Feature: Improve the loading performance of external VMs from external server.
 Done for the following sources: VMware, KVM, Xen. <br><br>Reason: For displaying the lists of VMs to import in the first dialog, there is no need to ask libvirt for the full information per each VM and since it takes few seconds per VM, we can improve that by receiving the vm name only in that phase. <br><br>Result: displaying VMs names only in the 1st phase, i.e. in the 1st import dialog, and only when choosing the VMS to import and clicking on the "Next" button, then the full VMs data list is displayed on the 2nd dialog.
  - [BZ 1356161](https://bugzilla.redhat.com/1356161) <b>[RFE] prefer numa nodes close to host devices when using hostdev passthrough</b><br>This RFE is related to host devices and should be reflected in virtual machine management guide as a note (somewhere close to Procedure 6.15.
 Adding Host Devices to a Virtual Machine).<br><br>For some context, the feature tries to do best effort to implement https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7-Beta/html/Virtualization_Tuning_and_Optimization_Guide/sect-Virtualization_Tuning_Optimization_Guide-NUMA-NUMA_and_libvirt.html#sect-Virtualization_Tuning_Optimization_Guide-NUMA-Node_Locality_for_PCI<br><br>If the user does not specify any NUMA mapping himself, oVirt now tries to prefer NUMA node where device MMIO is.
 Main constraint is that we only *prefer* such node rather than strictly requiring memory from it.
 Implication is that the optimization may or may not be active depending on host's memory load AND only works as long as all assigned devices are from single NUMA node.
- - [BZ 1350465](https://bugzilla.redhat.com/1350465) <b>[RFE] Store detailed log of virt-v2v when importing VM</b><br>Feature:<br><br>Complete logs of the VM import with virt-v2v are now stored in /var/log/vdsm/import directory.<br><br>Reason: <br><br>When import of a VM fails it is usually necessary to have complete logs of virt-v2v to properly investigate the reason.
-The output of virt-v2v was not previously available and the import had to be reproduced manually.
-This not only prolongs the investigation of the issue, but replicating the VDSM environment for virt-v2v is also not completely straightforward.<br><br>Result: <br><br>Output of virt-v2v is now stored in directory /var/log/vdsm/import.
+ - [BZ 1350465](https://bugzilla.redhat.com/1350465) <b>[RFE] Store detailed log of virt-v2v when importing VM</b><br>Previously, when importing a Virtual Machine, if the import failed, the output of the virt-v2v tool was not available for investigating the reason for the failure, and the import had to be reproduced manually.
+In this release, the output of virt-v2v is now stored in the /var/log/vdsm/import directory.
 All logs older than 30 days are automatically removed.
  - [BZ 1321010](https://bugzilla.redhat.com/1321010) <b>[RFE] use virtlogd as introduced in libvirt >= 1.3.0</b><br>
  - [BZ 1349907](https://bugzilla.redhat.com/1349907) <b>RFE: Guest agent hooks for hibernation should be always executed.</b><br>This feature will have the before_hibernation / after_hibernation hooks executed on the guest operating system (with the ovirt guest agent) always in case of suspending / resuming a Virtual Machine